mlibrary/canvas-widget/README.md

 `npm run deploy`

-This will deploy to Github pages hosting at https://mlibrary.github.io/canvas-widget/. **Note**: this is not staging production deployment.
+This will deploy to Github pages hosting at https://mlibrary.github.io/canvas-widget/. **Note**: this is not staging or production deployment.